When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does your baby shake their head back and forth?
 This might be why.

-Has your baby begun shaking their head?
-Are you worried it’s a sign of a problem?
+Has your baby started shaking their head side-to-side?
+It can be startling to watch, and you might naturally worry it’s a sign of a problem.

 Key Takeaways